-The wearable dust monitor, XD One, was originally developed as an evolution of our Air XD fixed dust monitoring technology for the mining, tunnelling and quarrying industries.
-Industries infamous for their creation of dangerous particulates.
+The wearable dust monitor, XD One, was originally developed as an evolution of our Air XD Dust Monitor, a fixed dust monitoring device for the mining, tunnelling and quarrying industries.
+Industries infamous for their creation of dangerous respirable dusts.
 But now it’s finding a whole new audience in lighter, less obvious industries such as baking, woodworking, paper manufacturing, motor engineering, highway maintenance and especially construction.

-If the interest shown at the recent Safety in Construction Show is anything to go by, there’s now a real desire to learn more about the XD One, and the life-saving protection it gives workers all across the construction industry.
+If the interest shown at the recent Safety in Construction Show is anything to go by, there’s now a real desire to learn more about the XD One Personal Dust Monitor, and the life-saving protection it gives workers all across the construction industry.

 Building an awareness of the dangers posed by construction dust

 Organisations such as the Health & Safety Executive (HSE) are doing their best to inform and educate the construction industry of the threats of dangerous particulates.
 But, as feedback from The Safety in Construction Show made clear, it’s the more visible, more immediate threats that attract the headlines.
 Trips, slips, fire or explosions tend to attract attention, with dust related tragedies rarely treated with the same degree of importance.